ebkr/r2modmanPlus/README.md

 - Better modpack support.
 - Visual fix for sorting buttons.
 - Other fixes.

-### 3.0.9
-- Delete configs in editor.
-- Profile importing shows progress.
-- Version number when clicked takes you to that mod's version page.
-- Download progress has been rounded, no more recurring numbers.

 ## Problem?
 Mention me on Discord via the Thunderstore server. @Ebkr#3660.